 In upper division classes, you’ll learn to interpret health research, evaluate patterns of health and disease in populations, and design and implement health promotion programs.

-Your study culminates in a community health internship so you can bridge the gap between theory and practice.
+Your study culminates in a public health internship so you can bridge the gap between theory and practice.

 Where this degree can take you